A PAC-Bayes Analysis of Adversarial Robustness: Abstract

 \section{Abstract}

 We propose the first general PAC-Bayesian generalization bounds for adversarial robustness, that estimate, at test time, how much a model will be invariant to imperceptible perturbations in the input.
 Instead of deriving a worst-case analysis of the risk of a hypothesis over all the possible perturbations, we leverage the PAC-Bayesian framework to bound the averaged risk on the perturbations for majority votes (over the whole class of hypotheses).
-Our theoretically founded analysis has the advantage to provide general bounds {\it (i)} independent from the type of perturbations (\ie, the adversarial attacks), {\it (ii)} that are tight thanks to the PAC-Bayesian framework, {\it (iii)} that can be directly minimized during the learning phase to obtain a robust model on different attacks at test time.
+Our theoretically founded analysis has the advantage to provide general bounds {\it (i)} that are valid for any kind of attacks (\ie, the adversarial attacks), {\it (ii)} that are tight thanks to the PAC-Bayesian framework, {\it (iii)} that can be directly minimized during the learning phase to obtain a robust model on different attacks at test time.